Storrito is your autopilot forInstagram Stories

 How This Compares

-YouTube's Partner Program does not explicitly ban AI-generated content from monetization, but it requires disclosure and reserves the right to demonetize content that misleads viewers about its synthetic nature.
-Instagram has no public policy restricting AI content from its bonus or subscription revenue features, though Meta's broader AI labeling requirements apply.
+YouTube's Partner Program does not explicitly ban AI-generated content from its program, but it requires disclosure and reserves the right to remove content that misleads viewers about its synthetic nature.
+Instagram has no public policy restricting AI content from its bonus or subscription features, though Meta's broader AI labeling requirements apply.

 Impact on Content Teams

 The distinction also matters for creators who work with brands on sponsored content.
-A brand partnership can still pay for AI-generated work through direct deals, but the organic reach of that content may be affected if TikTok's detection systems flag it and the creator has not disclosed properly.
+A brand partnership can still cover AI-generated work through direct deals, but the organic reach of that content may be affected if TikTok's detection systems flag it and the creator has not disclosed properly.

-Can I monetize a video where AI generated part of the visual but I recorded the rest?
+Can my video qualify for the program if AI generated part of the visual but I recorded the rest?
 TikTok has not published a precise threshold.
-The current language targets content with "minimal original input," which suggests hybrid content with substantial human-created elements is still eligible, though the boundary is not clearly defined.
+The current language targets content with “minimal original input,” which suggests hybrid content with substantial human-created elements is still eligible, though the boundary is not clearly defined.

 Does this affect TikTok Shop content?
 TikTok Shop operates under separate commerce policies.
 AI restrictions for the Creator Rewards Program do not automatically apply to Shop-linked content, though TikTok's general AI labeling requirements still apply.